4 Tips to Help Your Family Exercise This Autumn

 1. Research and discuss as a family what is available around your area.

 Are there any special places to hike to?
-Are there biking trails where you live?
+Have you found good biking trails where you live?
 What about family friendly races such as a mile run or even a 5K?
 In my town every October there is a family “Witches’ Run” where Halloween costumes are encouraged to be worn while running the race.
 Or as we get closer to Christmas – find something that fits in with the season.

 2. Consider the ages and ability levels of each individual.